Virtual therapy visits are now offered for all of Texas.

 Important Notes for Teletherapy Visits

-- Our time together is still just as valuable and I look forward to seeing you!
+- Our time together is valuable and I look forward to seeing you online!
 Please let me know via email, call, or text if you are unable to make our scheduled appointment for any reason.

 - There may be technical difficulties, either on my side or yours.
 We will work together to problem-solve.
 Please reach out as soon as possible so I may help.

-- Just like always, you are an essential part of our therapy.
+- You are an essential part of our therapy.
 I will guide you to use strategies that support your child’s development during everyday routines.
-You are your child’s best teacher!
-Please continue being an active role during our time together.
+Please plan to be an active role during our time together.